AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 >
 > Bartleby: I won’t let you betray me again, Finbar\!
 I run him through.
 >
-> GM: Well, okay, that’s a hack and slash, roll+Str.
+> GM: Well, okay, that’s a hack and slash, roll+STR.
 >
 > Bartleby: If you say so… I got a 7.
 >